ibm-cloud-docs/vpc/security-groups-default.md

    * All rules are evaluated, regardless of the order in which they're added.
    * Rules are stateful, which means that return traffic in response to allowed traffic is automatically permitted.
 For example, you created a rule that allows inbound TCP traffic on port 80.
 That rule also allows replying outbound TCP traffic on port 80 back to the originating host, without the need for another rule.
    * For Windows images, make sure that the security group that is associated with the instance allows inbound and outbound Remote Desktop Protocol traffic (TCP port 3389).

 1. _Optional:_ To view interfaces that are attached to the security group, click **Attached resources** tab and review the Attached interfaces section.
-1. When you finish creating rules, click the **Security groups** breadcrumb at the beginning of the page to return to your list of Security groups.
+1. When you finish creating rules, click the **Security groups** breadcrumb at the top of the page to return to your list of Security groups for VPC.

 ## Updating the default security group by using the CLI